-This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
-The standard replaces all previous versions of AASB 9 and completes the project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
-AASB 9 introduces new classification and measurement models for financial assets.
 A financial asset shall be measured at amortised cost, if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, which arise on specified dates and solely principal and interest.
 All other financial instrument assets are to be classified and measured at fair value through profit or loss unless the entity makes an irrevocable election on initial recognition to present gains and losses on equity instruments (that are not held-for-trading) in other comprehensive income ('OCI').
-For financial liabilities, the standard requires the portion of the change in fair value that relates to the entity's own credit risk to be presented in OCI (unless it would create an accounting mismatch).
+With regard to the measurement of financial liabilities designated as at fair value through profit or loss, in accordance with AASB 9, the amount of change in fair value of the financial liability that is attributable to changes in the credit risk of that liability is presented in other comprehensive income, unless the recognition of the effects of changes in the liability's credit risk in other comprehensive income would create or enlarge an accounting mismatch in profit or loss.
 New simpler hedge accounting requirements are intended to more closely align the accounting treatment with the risk management activities of the entity.
 New impairment requirements will use an 'expected credit loss' ('ECL') model to recognise an allowance.
 Impairment will be measured under a 12-month ECL method unless the credit risk on a financial instrument has increased significantly since initial recognition in which case the lifetime ECL method is adopted.
 The standard introduces additional new disclosures.
-The Group will adopt this standard from 1 July 2018.
-The Group uses limited financial instruments and as such assessed the impact of its adoption as not significant.